 TI – Titanium

-The rest of the reference number is composed of a randomized set of numbers marking their sequence in the production.
+The rest of the reference number denotes a randomized set of numbers referring to their sequence in the production.

 Audemars Piguet watches are sought after for their impeccable craftsmanship, and technical and aesthetic achievements.
 Here are some of the frequently asked questions about Audemars Piguet:

 The use of high-tech, avant-garde materials, and flawless execution of concepts, has made Audemars Piguet synonymous with exceptional craftsmanship and uncompromising quality.
 If you see any marks of less-than-perfect manufacturing, then it is likely a fake piece.

 The best way to avoid counterfeits is to buy only from a reputable watch dealer, who can provide a guarantee of authenticity on the timepiece.

 The finest materials, extreme attention to detail, and centuries of superior technical know-how go into the making of each Audemars Piguet watch.
 Their watches can theoretically last a lifetime if properly maintained, thus commanding a higher price tag.

 As with most timepieces, Audemars Piguet’s pricing is heavily influenced by supply and demand.
 The company only makes 40,000 watches a year, which compared to other luxury watch brands, is a small number.
 The rarer a watch is, the higher the cost.

 Audemars Piguet recommends a maintenance service once a year, which includes checking your watch's chronometric performance, functions, as well as the state of water-resistance and magnetization.
 For mechanical watches, a complete service is recommended every 4 to 6 years, which involves disassembly of the watch, and cleaning and exchange of standard movement parts.
 These are general recommendations, but there can be signs that your watch needs maintenance sooner rather than later.
 Here are Signs It’s Time for Watch Maintenance.